13 min read

 Layer 2: Earned Media Coverage

 Bylines and quotes in tier-1 publications create the third-party credibility signal that owned channels cannot generate themselves.
-The 2025 Edelman-LinkedIn study found that 64% of decision-makers trust executive thought leadership more than company marketing materials.
-That trust premium exists specifically because editorial placement implies an independent standard has been met—an editor has evaluated the ideas and judged them worth publishing.
+The Edelman-LinkedIn B2B Thought Leadership research found that 73% of decision-makers say an organization's thought leadership is a more trustworthy basis for assessing its capabilities than its marketing materials and product sheets.
+That trust premium exists specifically because editorial placement implies an independent standard has been metβ€”an editor has evaluated the ideas and judged them worth publishing.

 Earned media also creates distributional reach beyond the executive's existing network.
 A piece in Harvard Business Review reaches readers who have never heard of the executive, in a context that immediately confers authority.
 That is not a reach any owned channel can replicate, regardless of how large the following grows.